-11. Invitations to Tender / Quotations
+10.11.
+Invitations to Tender / Quotations

-- 11.1.
-All invitations to tender or quote must: - Specify the goods, service or works that are required, together with the terms and conditions of contract that will apply; and - State that the Council is not bound to accept any Quotation or Tender. - 11.2.
-All Tenderers invited to tender or quote must be issued with the same information at the same time and subject to the same conditions.
+10.1.11.1.
+All invitations to tender or quotation must:

+- Specify the goods, service or works that are required, together with the terms and conditions of contract that will apply; and - State that the council is not bound to accept any quotation or tender.

+10.2.11.2.
+All tenderers invited to tender, or quote must be issued with the same information at the same time and subject to the same conditions.
 Any supplementary information must be given on the same basis.
-All invitations to tender shall include: - Clear instructions on how and where Tenders are to be submitted, together with the date and time by which they are to be received
+All invitations to tender shall include: